20 Best Things to do in Jeju with Kids

 The 20 best things to do in Jeju with kids

-From themed parks and museums to exploring natural wonders created by its rich volcanic activity, here’s our guide to the best things to do in Jeju with kids
+From themed parks and museums to exploring natural wonders created by its rich volcanic activity, Jeju is an essential inclusion in a Korea with kids itinerary.
+Here’s our guide to the best things to do in Jeju with kids

 1 | Jeongbang Falls

 Jeju is home to some stunning waterfalls.
 In fact, chasing waterfalls was one of our favourite things to do in Jeju with kids!
 The Jeongbang, Cheonjiyeon and Cheonjeyeon Waterfalls are the most famous on the island.
 The 23 meter tall Jeongbang waterfall is set in a secluded cove surrounded by giant boulders and ocean.
 It’s often described as the only waterfall in Asia to fall directly into the ocean.
 Kids will love clambering over the rocks, posing in front of the waterfall and feeling the spray of the water on their faces!

 Best things to do in Jeju with kids tip: Make sure to indulge in some of the local food stalls dotted around the carpark of the Jeongbang Falls.

 There are so many options for places to stay on Jeju that choosing is quite difficult!
 These are the hotels we recommend:

 - Howard Johnston Hotel Jeju: We spent a night at the Howard Johnson and found it perfect for a short stay before/after a flight at Jeju International The hotel is centrally located and very close to the airport, with lots of restaurants and facilities within a short walking distance.
 Parking is also available for free as part of the room rate – check prices now!